Col du Lautaret

-Col du Lautaret is a high mountain pass at an elevation of 2.060m (6,758ft) above the sea level, located in the department of Hautes-Alpes, in the Provence-Alpes-Côte d'Azur region of France.
-The pass is traversed by the scenic Route des Grandes Alpes.
+Col du Lautaret is a high mountain pass at an elevation of 2.060m (6,758ft) above sea level, located in the department of Hautes-Alpes, in the Provence-Alpes-Côte d'Azur region of France.
+This pass is part of the iconic Route des Grandes Alpes.

 Where is Col du Lautaret?